RonB/angular-oboe/README.md

 If you are sorting the data clientside the entire array is sorted with every page.
 Especially with many objects make sure the server sorts the data.

-## Solution

-The module takes advantage of the defer and promise implementation of Angular and the Oboe.js library.
-The Oboe library parses the JSON stream and recognizes the nodes which meets the criteria in the supplied pattern.
-The module then collects a pagesize of nodes and adds them to the array in the scope.
-After the data is parsed and added to the array the parsed nodes are dropped to free up memory.

 ## TODO:
 This factory is in a very early stage.
 Still to do:

 * error handling
 * test code
 * documentation
-* ability to add params to the xhr request

 Contributers to the project are very welcome!